 Allison Termine at 19th Street & Cypress Avenue

 Allison Termine is a Chesapeake artist.
 Termine partnered with Hampton Roads pride to design a painted crosswalk incorporating a diagonal rainbow and origami cardinals, the state bird, which was first painted in November 2016.
 The public art project brought out over 500 volunteers and became the first rainbow crosswalk in the Commonwealth of Virginia.
 It will now become permanent at its original location of 19th St and Cypress Avenue.
-(The rainbow thermoplastic crosswalks are pending installation.)
+Rainbow crosswalks are an international movement to embrace inclusivity of all people with a public artwork.
 For more information on this artist, click here to visit their website.
 Or, follow Allison on Instgram at @allisontermine

 Rick Nickel at Mediterranean Avenue